BeckmannundPartnerCONSULT/DocumentationTree/other_versions/LuatoLua/readme_LuatoLua.txt

 3. output tree with the possibility of design the results driven by the commands An example for this tree is: input_command_output_tree__MDI_graphics_output.lua

+8. ansicht_documentation_tree_balance.lua

+This script gives the possibility to analyse a balance of an enterprise.